aadeschamps/jotboard/README.md

 	$ node socket.js
 ```

-Now you can view in the browser via local host post 8080.
+Now you can view in the browser via local host port 8080.

 ## Things thats need to be Fixed/Completed
 * Color starts of blue, need to add black (done)
 * Changing sizes does not work (done)
 * need confirmation of invite (done, in a crude way)
-* only allow one person to draw at a given time
+* only allow one person to draw at a given time (done)
 * add mongoDb to socket server